-If you’re reading this, you’ve probably struggled with or maybe even have gotten into an all-out inner-conflict over the cost of photos you should purchase for your website or upcoming marketing campaign.
+If you’re reading this, you’ve probably struggled with or maybe even have gotten into an all-out inner-conflict over the cost of photos you should purchase for your website or upcoming outdoor industry marketing campaign.

 Photography, like good design and copywriting, should be viewed as an investment, not a budgetary line item.
 According to NewsCred:

 - Articles that contain images get 94% more views than articles without.